sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 output sandbox can be downloaded for approximately one week after the job finishes.

 .. note::
         You can choose the output directory with the ``--dir`` option.
-If you do not use this option then the output will be copied under the UI ``/scratch`` directory with a name based on the ID of the job.
+If you do not use this option then the output will be copied under the :abbr:`UI (User Interface)` ``/scratch`` directory with a name based on the ID of the job.

 * To get the output, type: